DimitriCapetz/pbrmon/README.md

    no shutdown
 ```

-Config Option explanation:
-    - CHECKINTERVAL is the time in seconds to check hosts.
+**CHECKINTERVAL** is the time in seconds to check hosts.
 Default is 5 seconds.
-    - IPv4 is the address(s) to check.
+**IPv4** is the address(s) to check.
 Mandatory parameter.
 Multiple addresses are comma separated
-    - NHG is the name of the Nexthop-Group for the PBR Policy.
+**NHG** is the name of the Nexthop-Group for the PBR Policy.
-    - NHG_BASE is the base config file for the Nexthop-Group when all hosts are up.
+**NHG_BASE** is the base config file for the Nexthop-Group when all hosts are up.
 Mandatory parameter.
-    - PINGCOUNT is the number of ICMP Ping Request messages to send.
+**PINGCOUNT** is the number of ICMP Ping Request messages to send.
 Default is 2.
-    - HOLDDOWN is the number of iterations to wait before declaring all hosts up.
-Default is 0
-      which means take immediate action.
+**HOLDDOWN** is the number of iterations to wait before declaring all hosts up.
+Default is 0 which means take immediate action.
-    - HOLDUP is the number of iterations to wait before declaring all hosts down.
-Default is 0
-      which means take immediate action.
+**HOLDUP** is the number of iterations to wait before declaring all hosts down.
+Default is 0 which means take immediate action.
-    - VRF is the VRF name to use to generate the ICMP pings.
-If the default is used, then just leave
-      blank and it will use the default VRF.
+**VRF** is the VRF name to use to generate the ICMP pings.
+If the default is used, then just leave blank and it will use the default VRF.
-    - SOURCE is the source interface (as instantiated to the kernel) to generate the pings fromself.
+**SOURCE** is the source interface (as instantiated to the kernel) to generate the pings fromself.
 This is optional.
 Default is to use RIB/FIB route to determine which interface to use as sourceself.
-    - PINGTIMEOUT is the ICMP ping timeout in seconds.
+**PINGTIMEOUT** is the ICMP ping timeout in seconds.
 Default value is 2 seconds.

 2. Create a file in flash for reference.
 The NHG_BASE file is just a list of commands that define the steady-state entries of the Nexthop-Group.
 These commands must be FULL commands just as if you were configuration the switch from the CLI.